- Search The Registry

 In 1968, Neal’s "Black Fire" and "The Black Arts Movement" further developed this perspective.
 Neal argued that the purpose of Black arts was to effect a “radical reordering of the Western cultural aesthetic,” in part through a purging of the external European and white American cultural influence from Black artistic expression.
 Neal was an instructor at the City College of New York from 1968 to 1969.

-He taught at Wesleyan University until 1970, and Yale University from 1970 to 1975.
+He taught at Wesleyan University until 1970, and at Yale University from 1970 to 1975.
 Near the end of the 1970s, Neal was reconsidering his view of Black culture.
 He seemed to give credence to a widening sphere of Black artistic expression, one of more inclusiveness within a white environment in which Black art exists.
 Other late works by Neal include a play, "In an Upstate Motel," which premiered in New York in 1981, the year of his death from a heart attack.

 The Encyclopedia of African American Heritage